cert-manager/website/content/en/docs/usage/certificate.md

 ## Additional Certificate Output Formats

-This feature is currently in an _experimental_ alpha state, and its behavior is subject to change in further releases or removed entirely.

 {{% pageinfo color="warning" %}}

-⛔️ This feature is only enabled by adding it to the `--feature-gates` flag on the cert-manager controller and webhook components:
+⛔️ The additional certificate output formats feature is currently in an _experimental_ alpha state, and is subject to breaking changes or complete removal in future releases.
+This feature is only enabled by adding it to the `--feature-gates` flag on the cert-manager controller and webhook components:

 ```bash
 --feature-gates=AdditionalCertificateOutputFormats=true